-- 1. Combine everything in bowl
+- 1. Combine everything in a bowl

-- 3. Make sure you don’t use this scrub on your face, due to the citric acid.
+- 3. Make sure you don’t use this scrub on your face due to the citric acid.

 Coconut Oil Salt and Coffee Scrubs

-From Collective Evolution: Here’s a personal-sized one-time use body scrub.
+From Collective Evolution: Here’s a personal-sized one-time-use body scrub.

-- 1 tablespoon Raw Organic Coconut Oil
+- One tablespoon of Raw Organic Coconut Oil

-- 1 drop Peppermint Oil
+- One drop of Peppermint Oil

 - 1. Combine the oils first in a small bowl

-- 2. Add the salt
+- 2. Add the Salt

 - 3. Use and enjoy your smooth skin